NovaTheTransGirl/spicetify-spotify/README.md

 - Runs a local server using Python (`flask`) for handling downloads.
 - Automatic installation of required Python modules (`flask`, `requests`, `flask_cors`).
 - Adds a startup shortcut to run the downloader automatically.
-- Visual server status in Spotify’s top bar: `✔ Server running` / `✖ Server offline`.
+- Visual server status in Spotify’s bottom bar: `✔ Server running` / `✖ Server offline`.

 ---